vectordotdev/vector/website/docs/reference/sinks/gcp_stackdriver_logs.md

 authenticate access to the Stackdriver Logging API.
 If this is unset, Vector checks the `$GOOGLE_APPLICATION_CREDENTIALS` environment variable for a filename.

+If no filename is named, Vector will attempt to fetch an instance service account for the compute instance the program is running on.
+If Vector is not running on a GCE instance, you must define a credentials file as above.